phpbb/chameleon/docs/codeing-guidelines.md

 // 7.
 Subtract the border size from the padding value so that buttons do not
 //    grow larger as we add borders.
 // 8.
 Prevent button text from being selectable.
 // 9.
-Prevent deafult browser outline halo
+Prevent default browser outline halo
 //
 .o-btn {
 	@include type(button);